-The nineteenth century martyrs of Uganda were the first black Catholic martyrs of Africa.
+The nineteenth century martyrs of Uganda were the first modern black Catholic martyrs of Africa.
 St. Charles Lwanga first learned of Christ from two members of the court of an African chief named Mawulungungu.
 Charles became a catechumen (one actively preparing for baptism); soon after this, he entered the royal court of King Mwanga of Uganda, where he served as an assistant to Joseph Mukaso, head of the royal pages (errand boys).

 King Mwanga at first favored Charles and the other pages (young men aged thirteen to thirty), but when they rejected his homosexual advances, the king grew angry, and ordered a persecution of “all those who pray” — meaning all Catholics.
 Joseph Mukaso, who had encouraged the pages to resist, was put to death at the king’s command.